tbfrazee/SimpleTagger.js/README.md

 For SASS users, you can use SimpleTagger.scss instead of SimpleTagger.css to integrate as a SASS import.

+## Compatibility

+SimpleTagger is written in vanilla Javascript and has no dependencies.
+However if `url` is defined in the settings object it does use Promises and async functions to await the result from your server.

+See https://caniuse.com/#feat=async-functions for supported browsers.

 ## Usage

+Example Usage:

-Example Usage: let tagger = new SimpleTagger('inputElement', 'hiddenElement', {values: ['autocomplete', 'values', 'go', 'here']);
+    let tagger = new SimpleTagger('inputElement', 'hiddenElement', {values: ['autocomplete', 'values', 'go', 'here']});

-**inputEl**     A DOM reference to an input or textarea element to which the tagger should be attached
+**inputElement**     A DOM reference or DOM id to an input or textarea element to which the tagger should be attached

-**hiddenEl**    A DOM reference to an input or textarea (typically hidden) that will store the comma-delimited results for submission
+**hiddenElement**    A DOM reference or DOM id to an input or textarea (typically hidden) that will store the comma-delimited results for submission

-**settings**    An object of settings, see below.
+**settings**    A JSON object of settings, see below.
 At very least, either 'url' or 'values' is required.

 ### Settings: